Skip to content

 Short Hair

-True Russian Blues are all short haired and pretty low maintenance in the shedding department.
+True Russian Blues are short-haired and low maintenance in the shedding department.
 However, it’s best to keep giving your cat a good grooming every now and then to catch any loose hairs and distribute healthy oils around their skin.

-Plus, this breed has an attention-loving personality, so your cat will happily soak up some quality cuddling time.
-If you find that your pet is shedding more than usual, bathe them.
+This breed has an attention-loving personality, so your cat will happily soak up some quality cuddling time.
+If your pet is shedding more than usual, bathe them.
 This can help rid your cat of excess hair quickly and in a central location.

 Russian Blue Fur: Why Is It So Soft?

-If you have a Russian Blue in your family, you already know that your cat’s fur feels similar to a plush blanket - and you probably hear it from guests a lot too!
+If you have a Russian Blue in your family, you already know that your cat’s fur resembles a plush blanket - and you probably hear it from guests, too!

-You can thank their double coat for crafting this distinctly soft, luxurious fur.
-A double coat is made up of a lengthy, coarse, protective outer layer with a fine, silky undercoat beneath.
-As you can probably guess, history experts believe that these blue gray cats first originated in Northern Russia.
+You can thank their double coat for crafting this soft, luxurious fur.
+A double coat comprises a lengthy, coarse, protective outer layer with a fine, silky undercoat beneath.
+As you can probably guess, history experts believe that these blue-gray cats first originated in Northern Russia.

-A lack of information on this breed makes it hard to confirm this, but their warm, thick coats are definitely a sign that they came from a colder climate.
+A lack of information on this breed makes it hard to confirm this, but their warm, thick coats indicate that they came from a colder climate.
 They can survive without these now that they inhabit the United States, but they once needed that dense fur to insulate them!

 Russian Blue Fur Texture

 A Russian Blue cat has thick fur that is wonderfully velvety and often compared to a seal or beaver.
-In fact, history suggests that these fluffy friends were sadly once hunted for pelts.
+History suggests that these fluffy friends were sadly once hunted for pelts.

 Are Russian Blue Cats Hypoallergenic?